Note: This post was originally published in 2015 and has been updated for 2021.

 Step Five: Choose Your D.A.T. – Digital Asset Type

 It doesn’t have to be a plain-vanilla article or a blog post, you know.
-Infographics are very popular right now and tend to be more likely to be shared on social media.
+Videos, social posts, infographics, and podcasts all count.

 Establish a working title and try to incorporate your keywords, but be prepared to re-visit this again later in the process.
 You may want to experiment with different titles, or you may find the piece takes a slightly different direction to that which you originally expected once you get further into the creation of it.